Application Security FAQ

 The rich and precise context and details provided on the vulnerabilities pages help you identify and understand vulnerabilities, prioritize them by risk, and automatically monitor and alert on newly discovered vulnerabilities.
 Based on this information, you can determine what actions are needed to fix the vulnerabilities.

 I removed the vulnerable component, but the vulnerability still shows as open.
-Why?
+When does it get resolved?

-when no process group or Kubernetes node has been reporting any vulnerable components for more than two hours.
+• No process group or Kubernetes node has reported any vulnerable components for more than two hours.

 Why is my vulnerability still open if there's no affected process group anymore?